 There's also a full-size fitness room on site with aerobic equipment and weights.

 The facility is also available for birthday parties and group outings.

 Mecklenburg County Aquatic Center

-The county Aquatic Center consists of a 50-meter competition pool, a 25-yard therapy pool, a fitness center, hot tub and more.
+The county Aquatic Center (800 East Martin Luther King Jr. Boulevard) consists of a 50-meter competition pool, a 25-yard therapy pool, a fitness center, a hot tub, and more.
 Since it is geared more towards fitness, there is a lane swimming schedule.
-Times when the lanes reserved for lap swimming do change, though.
+The times when the lanes reserved for lap swimming do change, though.
 Usually, more of the pool is "lane swimming" in the early morning or late evening hours.
 Be sure to check the lane schedule to know how to plan your visit.